Spacelys/Sockets/README.md

 #### UUID

-When a player joins the server they will get assigned a unique id.
+When a client joins the server they will get assigned a unique id.
 This id will be the same regardless of what space they are on.
-However if the player disconnected from the server and rejoins, a new id will be generated.
+However if the client disconnected from the server and rejoins, a new id will be generated.

 ```typescript
 ...